tabalren/PoA-Blockchain-Development/README.md

 Next, you will generate your genesis block (first block on the blockchain).

-3. Run ./puppeth command in your Terminal and name your network (in my case, I named it "renachain3"), and select the option to configure a new genesis block.
+3. Run ./puppeth command in your Terminal and name your network (in my case, I named it "renatab"), and select the option to configure a new genesis block.

 4. Choose the Clique (Proof of Authority) consensus algorithm.